localiser/CK2Plus-Core/README.md

 - Tweaked Finni-Ugric ruler cultures to better match the culture of their provinces.
 - AI rulers should now be more willing to join military plots of other AI rulers.
 - Tweaked Duchy borders in the HRE.
-- Added the province of Lolland in Sjaelland to give Denmark a boost and make it so you can't usurp Denmark with just Skï¿½ne.
+- Added the province of Lolland in Sjaelland to give Denmark a boost and make it so you can't usurp Denmark with just Skåne.
 - Reduced frequency of epidemics, to balance for their increased lethality.
 - Epidemics will now reduce the size of levies you can raise in a province afflicted by one.
 - Further reduced the chance of assassination plots being leaked by backers.